 While De Anza College does not operate student housing, there are resources available for students who are homeless or struggling to find shelter.

-NEW Cupertino Housing Assistance
+Cupertino Housing Assistance

 De Anza has programs to assist qualified students who are living in Cupertino, such as limited cash grants to help them avoid eviction or pay move-in costs.
 These are supported through a grant from the city of Cupertino and partnerships with community organizations.
 Visit the Cupertino Housing Assistance webpage to learn more.